RickStrahl/BlogPosts/2019-04/.NET-Core-3.0-Projects-and-Controlling-Output-Folders-and-Content/NetCore30ProjectsAndControllingOutputFoldersAndContent.md

 * Include new dependencies with Copy Local `True`
 * Exclude existing dependencies with Copy Local `False`

 In the new .NET SDK projects this is more complicated as there's no simple way to exclude dependencies quite so easily.
-Not only that but it's also not quite so easy to set a final output folder that produces raw, as-is output into the target folder.
+Either everything but the primary assembly is excluded which is the default, or you can set a switch to copy dependencies which copies **every possible dependency** into the output folder.

 Let's take a look.